 When you go to the doctor for heart palpitations, he will enquire about your age, overall health, and the medications you take (if any) for an underlying condition.
 He will ask questions like when you first had palpitations and also about the triggers.

-The doctor may also ask about the duration of the palpitations and the associated symptoms (if any).
+The doctor may even enquire of the duration of the palpitations and the associated symptoms (if any).
 The diagnosis depends on the severity of your symptoms.
 The doctor will examine your heart using a stethoscope.
 He might advise for tests like echocardiogram, electrocardiogram, or holter.

 One out of every four perimenopausal and postmenopausal women might have palpitations.
 They were mild or disturbing to the extent that they affected their daily lives.
 Women with stress or insomnia were more prone to palpitations.
 These are the findings of a study.